-At the start of 2016, I adopted Utility Pro as my starter theme.
+At the start of 2016, I adopted Utility Pro (no longer available) as my starter theme.
 It is a robust theme built with Sass, Grunt, internalization and accessibility.

 Soon after, the idea of customizing other child themes just didn’t make sense for me.
 I was on a mission to design with my own codebase.
 I was transitioning from customizing themes to building handcrafted websites.

 Why the change?
 Well for one thing, it’s a lot easier to maintain for clients.
 Everything going forward shares a common codebase that I keep updated.
 I wrote a post about why Utility Pro was my new starter theme earlier this year.

 Every time I have to go in and edit a site built with another child theme, I have to spend time searching, reviewing, and getting reacquainted.
 That’s wasting valuable time!

 Where I am now